 The third aspect of accountability is attention which essentially means that they should be thinking about the functions they are accountable for – frequently enough – to know what’s happening.
 “I didn’t know” is simply not a valid excuse.

-If you’re thinking: that’s just blue sky and sunshine, my employees don’t think.
+If you’re thinking: my employees don’t think.
 The lights are on, but nobody’s at home most of the time.
 Then you might benefit from re-evaluating your approach.
-They could be taking the safe road by only doing what they are told.

 They should still know how they are expected to be accountable and responsible.
 It’s still important to document the systems and standards in case the company grows or the current person moves up or on.

 You don’t have to tackle the whole company at once, but if you have more than one area to delegate and more than one person ready to accept accountability then go ahead with both.
 Think about approaching the challenge like Edison or Einstein would: run a series of experiments.

 Know the objective – developing a company where accountability and responsibility are the norm – and keep working towards it.
 Don’t expect perfection right out of the gate.
 The transition can take time, particularly if you’re shifting from a less than optimal culture.

 The secret to change is to focus all of your energy,